 A shift from traditional fee-for-service (FFS) payments to person-focused payments (where a single payment encompasses all or much of a person’s overall care) offers a promising way to create and sustain delivery systems that value:

 - Patient engagement

 These payments can include accountability for quality of care at the population level, rather than for the volume of specific services.
-Population-based payments give providers more flexibility to coordinate and manage care for individuals and populations.
+Population-based payments give clinicians more flexibility to coordinate and manage care for individuals and populations.

 Substantially reduced incentives to increase volume — combined with increased incentives to provide currently undervalued FFS — creates flexibility that will expedite innovations in care delivery, particularly for individuals with chronic, complex, or costly illnesses.

 All alternative payment models (APMs) and payment reforms designed to deliver better care at lower costs share a common pathway to success.
-All providers, payers, and other players in the health care system must make fundamental changes in their day-to-day operations to improve quality and reduce health care costs.
+All clinicians, payers, and other players in the health care system must make fundamental changes in their day-to-day operations to improve quality and reduce health care costs.

 However, a critical mass of payers must broadly adopt the new APMs and payment reforms before these operational changes can become viable and attractive.